WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-10-13-build-net-core-in-ci-pipeline-in-azure-devops.md

 ### Analyze the CI Pipeline from the Template

 Above the .yml editor, you can see the path to the pipeline yml file in your source control.
-I recommend having a pipelines folder of the root folder of your solution.
+I recommend having a pipelines folder in the root folder of your solution.
 In my case, it is WolfgangOfner/MicroserviceDemo/CustomerApi/pipelines/NetCore-CI-azure-pipeline.yml (and also one for the OrderApi but the principle is the same).
 It is a good practice to name the file to describe what they do.
 You can find the finished pipeline on <a href="https://github.com/WolfgangOfner/MicroserviceDemo/blob/master/CustomerApi/pipelines/NetCore-CI-azure-pipeline.yml" target="_blank" rel="noopener noreferrer">GitHub</a> or a bit further down.

-The lines 1 through 14 configure the pipeline.
+Lines 1 through 14 configure the pipeline.
 The trigger section defines that the pipeline is automatically triggered when something changes on the master branch inside the CustomerApi folder.
 This means that this pipeline does not run when you change something on the OrderApi project.
 The pool section defines that the pipeline is executed on an ubuntu agent and the variables section lets you define variables for the pipeline.
 By default, only the buildConfiguration is set to Release.

-On line 16 starts the first build step that executes a dotnet build in sets the configuration to Release by using the previously defined buildConfiguration variable.
+Line 16 starts the first build step that executes a dotnet build in sets the configuration to Release by using the previously defined buildConfiguration variable.
 Additionally, a display name is set to identify the step easier in the logs.

 The .yml editor can be a pain and overwhelming, especially when you are starting with pipelines.
 Once you are used to it, it is way better than the old one though.